 B.Sc.
 Qualification Conditions

-• Candidates must have studied either Physics, Chemistry, and Mathematics (PCM) or Physics, Chemistry, and Biology as core subject combinations.
+- Candidates should have studied Physics, Chemistry, and Mathematics (PCM) or Physics, Chemistry, and Biology (PCB).

 Blog By: